Irish health system struggling to recover from cyberattack - WTMJ

 LONDON (AP) — Ireland’s health system struggled to restore computers and treat patients Tuesday, four days after it shut down its entire information technology system in response to a ransomware attack.

 Thousands of diagnostic appointments, cancer treatment clinics and surgeries have been canceled or delayed since Friday’s cyberattack.
-Authorities said hundreds of people were assigned to respond to the attack but it could be weeks before the public health service will return to normal.
+Authorities said hundreds of people were assigned to get crippled systems back online, but it could be weeks before the public health service will return to normal.

 More than 2,000 patient-facing IT systems were affected, and around 80,000 devices were linked to such systems throughout the health service, Henry told Irish broadcaster RTE.
 Authorities are prioritizing the recovery of systems involved in patient diagnostics, such as radiology, radiotherapy and maternity and newborn services.